clxrityy/echord/README.md

   - [ ] Show the most recent activity from your own profile
 - [ ] Open feed items in a modal
 - [x] Ability to remove your own feed items
-- [ ] Remove your own favorited/saved songs
+- [x] Remove your own favorited/saved songs
+- [ ] Click on a liked song (on someone's profile) to open a modal with the track

 ### FUTURE / IDEAS